git-anish/mDNSFlush/README.md

 # mDNSrestart for Odysseyra1n!

-mDNSrestart relaunches mDNSResponder and mDNSResponderHelper on boot.
-It does this through a LaunchDaemon thats set to run a script on boot (only in the jailbroken environment).
+mDNSrestart relaunches mDNSResponder and mDNSResponderHelper after a successful boot.
+It does this through a LaunchDaemon thats set to run a script on boot (only within a jailbroken environment).
 The LaunchDaemon will run once per boot and never again.
 You can look at the log in /tmp/mDNSrestart.log to see when it was last run.

 mDNSrestart was made possible by [nathanaccidentally's mDNSFlush](https://github.com/nathanaccidentally/mDNSFlush).